COMPARE WINDOW QUOTES

 Different windows, different needs

 To find out what you need in a new window, you should consider what climate you live in.
 If it tends to get quite chilly, you may consider extra insulation or even triple glazed windows.
 In hotter environments, uPVC windows can degrade more quickly.
 Will the window get more or less sun, or be more or less susceptible to break-ins?
-Windows onto the street could need extra security protection than, say, a second floor window.
+Windows onto the street could need extra security protection than, say, a second-floor window.

 Initiate energy saving mode

 The energy efficiency of your windows is also very important since you could save up to 50% on your energy bill if they are well-installed and well-suited to your home.
 Ask your window provider about the solar heat gain coefficient, air leakage, visible transmittance and condensation resistance of their windows.
 Lower coefficients and leakage are better, and for the last two, the higher the number the better.
-These vary considerably depending on the configuration of window frame and glazing type, so make sure you talk to someone in the know before making a decision.
+These vary considerably depending on the configuration of the window frame and glazing type, so make sure you talk to someone in the know before making a decision.

 Be your own style guru